fmerg/pymerkle/USAGE.md

 its checksum `y = h(x)` as a new leaf to the tree.
 At a later point, after further records have possibly been encrypted, the auditor requests from the server a proof that their record `x` has indeed been encrypted by only revealing `y`.
-Without disclosing any series of checksums submitted by other clients, the server responds with a proof of encryption `p`, consisting of a path of interior hashes and a rule for combining them into a single hash.
+Disclosing at most one checksum submitted by some other client by other clients, the server responds with a proof of encryption `p`, consisting of a path of interior hashes and a rule for combining them into a single hash.
 Having knowledge of `h`, the auditor is able to apply this rule, that is, to retrieve from `p` a single hash and compare it against the the current root-hash `r` of the Merkle-tree.
 This is the _validation_ procedure, whose success verifies